biswassupriya/SynchronsationCoverageAnalyser/README.md

 # SychronisationCoverageAnalyzer
-Analyses the Code, instrument it and produces a Sychronisation Coverage report
+Analyses the Code, instrument it and produces a Sychronization Coverage report

+#Build Instructions
+mvn clean install

 #Code instrumentation and execution
 #Usage